dincerkilic/KUMC_notes/README.md

 Reach to server: **ssh tenor.ifx.kumc.edu**

-**ssh-keygen**: ssh-keygen is a tool for creating new authentication key pairs for SSH.
-Such key pairs are used for automating logins, single sign-on, and for authenticating hosts.
+**ssh-keygen**: an SSH key is used to access a remote server through an SSH connection.
+The keys come in pairs, a public key and a private key.
+The public key is kept within the server and the private key is with the user or the client.